adamedx/autographps/docs/WALKTHROUGH.md

 This makes ad-hoc exploration of the Graph less expensive -- you don't have to query the Graph again with another cmdlet to examine the objects you just recently retrieved.
 They are available in `$LASTGRAPHITEMS`.

-**IMPORTANT NOTE:** The example above illustrates an import aspect behavior of `Get-GraphChildItem`:
+**IMPORTANT NOTE:** The example above illustrates an import aspect behavior of `Get-GraphItemWithMetadata`:
 1. When the Uri argument for the cmdlet references a collection, the result is simply the items in the collection.
 This is actual data from Graph.
+2. But when the Uri references a single entity AND the URI is not empty AND is not the value `.`, only that entity is returned.
-2. But when the Uri references a single entity, the first element returned is the entity itself, and any additional elements are the allowed segments (if any) that can immediately follow the entity in a valid Uri for Graph.
+3. If the URI references a single entity and is either not specified or is the value `.`, the returned elements are the allowed segments (if any) that can immediately follow the entity in a valid Uri for Graph.
 This is metadata about Graph that reveals its structure.
-3. This contrasts with `Get-GraphItem` which only exhibits the behavior in (1).
+4. This contrasts with `Get-GraphItem` which only exhibits the behavior in (1).

+Note that `Get-GraphChildItem` is similar to `Get-GraphItemWithMetadata`, except it does not exhibit the behavior in (2) above, it always exhibits both (1) and (3) at the same time.

-This makes `Get-GraphChildItem` an effective way to recursively discover the Uris for both Graph data and structure (metadata).
+This makes `Get-GraphItemWithMetadata` / `gls` / `Get-GraphChildItem` an effective way to recursively discover the Uris for both Graph data and structure (metadata).

 ### Explore new locations

-You may have noticed that after the first time you invoked `Get-GraphChildItem`, your PowerShell prompt displayed some additional information:
+You may have noticed that after the first time you invoked `gls`, your PowerShell prompt displayed some additional information:

 ```
 [starchild@mothership.io] /v1.0:/
 PS>
 ```

-By default, AutoGraphPS automatically adds this to your path on your first use of the exploration-oriented cmdlets `Get-GraphChildItem` and `Set-GraphLocation` (alias `gcd`).
+By default, AutoGraphPS automatically adds this to your path on your first use of the exploration-oriented cmdlets `Get-GraphItemWithMetadata`, `Get-GraphChildItem` and `Set-GraphLocation` (alias `gcd`).
 The text in square brackets denotes the user identity with which you've logged in.
 The next part before the `:` tells you what Graph API version you're using, in this case the default of `v1.0`.
 The part following this is your *location* within that API version.
-Any Uris specified to `Get-GraphChildItem`, `Get-GraphItem`, or `Set-GraphLocation` are interpreted as relative to the current location, in very much the same way that file-system oriented shells like `bash` and PowerShell interpret paths specified to commands as relative to the current working directory.
+Any Uris specified to `Get-GraphItemWithMetadata`, `Get-GraphChildItem`, `Get-GraphItem`, or `Set-GraphLocation` are interpreted as relative to the current location, in very much the same way that file-system oriented shells like `bash` and PowerShell interpret paths specified to commands as relative to the current working directory.
 In this case, your current location in the Graph is `/`, the root of the graph.

 With AutoGraphPS, you can traverse the Graph using `gls` and `gcd` just the way you'd traverse your file system using `ls` to "see" what's in and under the current location and "move" to a new location.
 Here's an example of exploring the `/drive` entity, i.e. the entity that represents your `OneDrive` files: